glener10/rotating-pairs-back/documentation/nextFeatures.md

 - Study about dependency inversion in Go
 - Implementing testes of IncrementTotalCombinationGenerationAccordingNumberOfEntries useCase
-- Configure and testing CORS and security
+- Configure and testing CORS
-- Active github security: '_Security Policy_', '_Security advisories_', '_Dependabot alerts_' and '_Code scanning alerts_'
 - Configure Git Actions with pipeline jobs
 - Production application, how connect with Prod MongoDb?